DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-expressions.md

 ![Expressions_FilterEditor](../../../images/eurd-win-filter-editor.png)

 Click the report's smart tag.
 Then click the **Filter String** property's ellipsis button.
-This invokes the FilterString Editor where you can apply a filter against report data.
+This invokes the FilterString Editor that allows you to apply a filter.

 ![Expressions_FilterEditor](../../../images/eurd-win-invoke-filterstring-editor.png)